Welcome to Naval Postgraduate Dental School (NPDS)

 - One-year Advanced Education in General Dentistry (AEGD-1) program

-- All NPDS residents complete a course leading to a Master of Science Degree in Oral Biology from the Uniformed Services University of the Health Sciences (USUHS).
+All multi-year residencies include a course of instruction leading to a Master of Science Degree in Oral Biology from the Uniformed Services University of the Health Sciences (USUHS).

 The Naval Dental School opened on February 3, 1923, as the Dental Department of the United States Naval Medical School, Washington, DC.
 Its twofold purpose was the postgraduate instruction of officers of the Dental Corps of the US Navy and the training of hospital corpsmen to serve as dental assistants.
 In 1941, the Navy Dental School was established as a command on board the National Naval Medical Center campus in Bethesda, Maryland.
 The dental school was renamed the Naval Graduate Dental School in 1971.
 In 1975, the dental school was re-designated as the National Naval Dental Center (NNDC).
 In 1983, the Naval Dental Clinic Bethesda was established to replace NNDC, with the Naval Dental School as a component facility.
 In 1989, the Naval Dental Clinic Bethesda was renamed the National Naval Dental Center (NNDC).
 In 2001, the Naval Dental School was renamed the Naval Postgraduate Dental School (NPDS).
 In 2004, upon the disestablishment of the National Naval Dental Center, NPDS aligned under the National Naval Medical Center Bethesda.
 In 2009, NPDS became a part of the Navy Medicine Professional Development Center (known until 2012 as the Navy Medicine Manpower, Personnel, Training and Education Command).